lowcodenz/Maui9-Layouts/README.md

 ❌ Reusing code to replicate a similar or competing service.
 ❌ **Modifying** the source code does not change this agreement.

-### Consultancy Licence
+### Consultancy License
-✅ A single lisence must be purchased per domain (see corporate licence).
+✅ A single lisence must be purchased per domain (see Corporate License).

-### Implementation Licence
+### Implementation License
-✅ If an implementation is done by a registered Maui9 Partner, license fee is in the implementation price (see corporate licence).
+✅ If an implementation is done by a registered Maui9 Partner, License fee is in the implementation price (see Corporate License).